tommyn0225/3CG-Final/README.md

 GAMEPLAY ADDITIONS/CHANGES:

 - you can discard cards from your hand to free up space (1 card per turn) there are some cards that have abilities that depend on discard.
-The project instructions don't really detail much about how cards are discarded so I'm taking some creative liberties.
+- The project instructions don't really detail much about how cards are discarded so we're taking some creative liberties and having cards discard after that turn's reveal phase is over.
+  This will allow more cards to be cycled through play and we feel it gives some originality to our game.

-- added seperate debug mode for extensive testing purposes
+- added deck builder to build a custom deck for play
+- added game log to show the turn status
 --------------------
 CREDITS